You Have Rights When It Comes To Overtime And Compensation

 Know Your Job Duties

-In most cases, your job duties will go a long way in helping overtime dispute lawyers Los Angeles trusts determine if you are indeed entitled to overtime.
+In most cases, your job duties will go a long way in helping lawyers determine if you are indeed entitled to overtime.
 Again, this usually concerns jobs that are classified as professional, administrative, or executive-level.
 Since not all employees earning $455 per week are necessarily exempt from overtime, knowing how your job duties affect your pay can be crucial.
-Again, there can be many gray areas in these situations, which is why you should always consult with wage and hour attorneys Los Angeles clients know will listen to their case and make the right determination as to how the case should proceed.
+There can be many gray areas in these situations.
+Scheduling a consultation can be useful, as you discuss how the case should proceed.

 Take a Stand

 If your employer has been taking advantage of your dedication to them and your ability to do an excellent job day after day, it may be time to take a stand and make sure you receive the overtime pay you deserve.
-If you need a lawyer to sue an employer for unpaid wages, consult today with a Los Angeles workplace lawyer at Mann Elias.
+If you need a trusted lawyer to sue an employer for unpaid wages, reach out to us at Mann & Elias.